 The transition away from the historic LIBOR lending rate for financial transactions toward an alternative such as the Secured Overnight Financing Rate (SOFR) began earlier this year.
 What caused the shift, and how are lenders and other financial professionals responding?
-In this, the first of a three-part series of articles, the SRS Acquiom loan agency team offers rich insight into the rise of SOFR as a replacement rate for LIBOR, its advantages and challenges, and how SOFR and other substitute rates will take effect.
+In this, the first of a three-part series of articles, which also includes Term SOFR Adds Appeal to LIBOR Alternative and Context for SOFR as Rates Shift, the SRS Acquiom loan agency team offers rich insight into the rise of SOFR as a replacement rate for LIBOR, its advantages and challenges, and how SOFR and other substitute rates will take effect.

 LIBOR to SOFR: Rescuing a Lending Market Marred by Scandal